-We rise early to get the first glimsp of sunrise in Japan and after breakfast we hit the road and immediately start the climb out of Nagasaki Bay.
+We rise early to get the first glimpse of sunrise in Japan and after breakfast we hit the road and immediately start the climb out of Nagasaki Bay.
 Then it is one hairpin after the other down the old postal road to Tachibana Bay.
 We ride along the bay on quiet roads, with magnificent views of Mount Unzen volcano.
 We leave the climb up the volcano for tomorrow and settle in Obama Onsen for a relaxing bath.
-B, L, D included.
+Breakfast, lunch, and dinner included.

 Day 4: Shimabara – Mount Aso (43 miles/70 km)

 We hop on the morning ferry to Kumamoto.
 Today is Shirakawa day: we follow Shirakawa river all the way into Mount Aso caldera.
 Where the river slips into the break in the caldera rim, we follow suit.
 Climbing the last metres, already partly up Nakadake volcano, we earn a well deserved soak at Jigoku Onsen.
 Our onsen pass gets stamped as we go into the 3 different onsen areas of the complex.
 The rocky outdoor baths (separate gender), "Roteniwaburo", are quite nice.
 The water temperature is great, they're rarely crowded, and the view is spectacular.
 The Sparrow Bath, "Suzumenoyu" is mixed gender, and has very acidic water, so take off any jewelry before entering.
 Breakfast, lunch, and dinner included.

 Overnight in Mount Aso.